Heads Of These Bones Form The Knuckles

 Conclusion

 The heads of the metacarpal bones form the knuckles, and these structures are essential for the hand's ability to grip, manipulate, and interact with the world.
-From the rounded convex head of each metacarpal to the layered network of ligaments and tendons that surround it, the knuckle is a marvel of biological engineering.
+From the rounded convex head of each metacarpal to the involved network of ligaments and tendons that surround it, the knuckle is a marvel of biological engineering.
 Taking care of your hands by

 Strengthening and flexibility routines